UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `california_wildfire_visualizer` for local development.
+Here's how to set up `longevity_visualizer` for local development.

-1. Download a copy of `california_wildfire_visualizer` locally.
+1. Download a copy of `longevity_visualizer` locally.

-2. Create and activate a conda environment for `california_wildfire_visualizer`:
+2. Install the project dependencies using the environment.yaml file

+3. Use `git` (or similar) to create a branch for local development and make your changes:

     ```console
-    $ conda create -n california_wildfire_visualizer python=3.12
-    $ conda activate california_wildfire_visualizer
-    ```

-3. Install `california_wildfire_visualizer` using `poetry`:

-    ```console
-    $ poetry install
-    ```

-4. Use `git` (or similar) to create a branch for local development and make your changes:

-    ```console
     $ git checkout -b name-of-your-bugfix-or-feature
     ```

-5. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-6. Commit your changes and open a pull request.
+5. Commit your changes and open a pull request.

 ## Pull Request Guidelines